lingtalfi/universe-naive-importer/README.md

 If the one-liner doesn't work for your machine, please use the manual install described in the next section.

+This one-liner should take less than 10 seconds, if it takes more than that, just abort and retry (it happens sometime, I believe it's a network problem...).

 Installing uni on Windows or manually